Hans Knieper: First tapestries

 As early as 1579 his workshop was able to deliver twelve tapestries with the Old Testament story of David and Nebuchadnezzar and a single tapestry with the story of Susanna and Daniel, none of which have survived.
 He delivered in the same year a further five tapestries of the Susanna series and two more Daniels.
 It has been speculated that between 1579 and 1581 the weaving activities ceased.
 It is not clear whether the Flemish weavers returned to their home country.

 In this period, Knieper continued to work as the royal painter.
 He made paintings for the king's chamber (the story of Gideon) and other rooms as well as the altarpiece for the castle's chapel.
 Knieper was also responsible for the maintenance and preservation of the castle's tapestries.

 The genealogy

 In 1581 Frederick II commissioned Knieper's weaving workshop to design and weave a tapestry series of the Danish royal genealogy which would include 111 former Danish kings, as well as the king himself and the Crown Prince Christian III, and of some tapestries of hunting scenes.
 A similar Swedish tapestry cycle with no less than 143 kings had already been planned in 1560 by the Swedish king Erik XIV.
 In Denmark, the Swedish artist Antonius Samfleth had painted in 1574 a painted royal series totaling 117 portraits Knieper produced designs for 40 tapestries of the genealogy in 1584 that covered the entire walls of the ballroom at Kronborg Castle.
 Of these 14 still survive.

-Behind the life-size portraits Knieper created a rich and vibrant background, with castles and forests, animals and plush vegetation, allegorical profundities, heraldic expressions and ornamentation of an elegance and brilliance not seen in Denmark before.
+Behind the life-size portraits Knieper created a background, with castles and forests, animals and plush vegetation, allegorical profundities, heraldic expressions and ornamentation of an elegance and brilliance.